SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 ### <a name="create-device-types"></a>Creating device types

 To process data from Sigfox devices, Cumulocity needs to understand the payload format of the devices.
-Mapping a payload data to Cumulocity data can be done by creating a Sigfox device type.
+Mapping payload data to Cumulocity data can be done by creating a Sigfox device type.

 During the [device registration](#register-device), you can associate this device type and afterwards the received uplink callbacks for this device with a hexadecimal payload will be mapped to the ones you have configured in your device type.
-If a device type has been changed after being associated to a device, the reflection of the change can take up to 10 minutes because of the refresh mechanism of the Sigfox Cloud Server Side Agent.
+If a device type has been changed after being associated to a device, the reflection of the change can take up to 10 minutes because of the refresh mechanism of the Sigfox microservice.

-**Note** that device protocol mapping only supports decoding for fixed byte positions based on the message type.
+**Info:** Device protocol mapping only supports decoding for fixed byte positions based on the message type.

 In order to create device types, go to the Device Management application and select "Device database" in the "Device types" menu in the navigator.
 You can either import an existing device type or create a new one.

 #### <a name="import-device-type"></a>Importing a device type

-In the Device database window, click the "Import" button.
+In the Device database window, click on the "Import".

-Upload the device type from a file and click on "import".
+Upload the device type from a file and click **Import**.

 #### <a name="create-new-device-type"></a>Creating a new device type

-In the device database window, click the "New" button.
+In the device database window, click **New**.
 The following window will open:

 <img src="/guides/images/users-guide/sigfox/sigfox-new-type.png" alt="Create new device type" style="max-width: 100%">

-Select "Sigfox" as the device type and name your device type.
+Select "Sigfox" as the device type and provide a name for your device type.

-In the next UI section you determine the message type.
+In the following window you determine the message type.
 Sigfox devices can send messages of different types with different encodings per type.
 Depending on the device, the type can be determined by looking either at the FPort parameter of a message (Source: FPort) or at the subset of the message payload itself (Source: Payload).

-Select the way the message type is encoded in the "Source" dropdown box:
+Select the way the message type is encoded in the "Source" list:

-- **FPort**: if the message type can be determined by looking at the FPort parameter of a message
 - **Payload**: if the message type can be determined by looking at the subset of the message payload itself

 In the following example payload structure, the first byte indicates the message type source (as highlighted).

 <img src="/guides/images/users-guide/actility/payload-example1.png" alt="Example payload: message type source" style="max-width: 100%">

-In the user interface you can enter this type of message type source information as follows: Indicate in the "Start bit" field where the message type information starts in the payload and how long this information is in the "Number of bits" field, for example start bit = "0" and number of bits = "8".
+In the user interface you can enter this type of message type source information as follows: In the "Start bit" field, indicate where the message type information starts in the payload and in the"Number of bits" field indicate how long this information is, for example start bit = "0" and number of bits = "8".

 <img src="/guides/images/users-guide/sigfox/payload.png" alt="Message type payload" style="max-width: 100%">

-Click the "Add" button to create the value configuration.
+Click **Add** to create the value configuration.

 <img src="/guides/images/users-guide/actility/add-button.png" alt="Device type: new" style="max-width: 100%">

 A window similar to the following one will open.
 Configure the relevant values as shown in this example.